 - 1. The transmitter/microphone needs to be located about 5-6" from your mouth.
 You will either have a small microphone at the end of a cord that can be clipped to your shirt or lapel (lapel microphone), a microphone that has a band that fits over/behind your head with the microphone sitting in front of your mouth (boom microphone) or a larger all-in-one unit (lavalier microphone) that is worn around your neck. - 2.
 For the student to obtain benefit, all components must be in good working order.
 A daily listening check is helpful, and someone from our office can show you a quick procedure for this. - 3.
 Students should use the Remote Microphone system every day.
 If the units are not working properly, problems should be reported to the itinerant teacher or the audiologist. - 4.
-The teacher unit will need to be charged every night.
-If the student is using a neckloop receiver, this will need to be charged as well.
-This will be done in your classroom unless the units are being kept with the itinerant teacher or the resource teacher of students who are D/HH. - 5.
+The transmitter/microphone unit will need to be charged every night.
+The tower speaker remains plugged in.
+This will be done in your classroom unless the transmitters/microphones are being kept with the itinerant teacher or the resource teacher of students who are D/HH. - 5.
 ANY sound near the teacher's microphone will be transmitted to the student's receiver.
 This includes coughs, sneezes, and private conversations and sounds outside the classroom (like the bathroom!).
 You will want mute or turn off your microphone for any noise of conversations that you do not want your student who is D/HH to overhear.
 Also, please do not let necklaces, badges, lanyards or anything else worn around the neck, repeatedly hit the microphone. - 6.
-Like hearing aids and cochlear implants, Remote Microphone systems do not restore normal hearing.
+Like personal amplification, Remote Microphone systems do not restore normal hearing.
 The student will communicate best if s/he's seated near you and can see your face when you are speaking.
 Some students will continue to benefit from the use of sign language and/or an interpreter in the mainstream classroom.